-The report provides more detail than we saw in the sales pipeline dashboard chart.
-The report data shows the specific value of opportunities that are due to close by month, by each opportunity stage.
+The report provides more detail than we see in the sales pipeline dashboard chart.
+That’s because the report data shows the specific value of opportunities that are due to close by month, by each opportunity stage.

 Like any other report, we can click on the Show Details button to see the underlying opportunities.

 Now we can start to interrogate the individual opportunities that make up the chart and report data.

 Right click on any opportunity to open it in a new tab.
 This means you can examine the individual opportunity details, whilst still retaining the open report.